ChthonVII/gamutthingy/README.md

      - `P22_hitachi` Official chromaticity coordinates for P22 phosphors in CM2198 CRT computer monitor provided by Hitachi to the authors of [new4], published in 1995.
 Hitachi also made a CMT2198 CRT television, and it's plausible that the same phosphors were used.
      - `P22_apple_multiscan1705` Official chromaticity coordinates for P22 phosphors in Apple Multiple Scan 1705 computer monitor (manufactured 1995-1997).
 Whitepoint was 9300K+8mpcd. [new14], [new15]
      - `P22_rca_colortrak_patchy68k` Measurements of a RCA Colortrak Remote E13169GM CRT television (US model, 1989). [new16]
+     - `P22_rca_colortrak_patchy68k` Measurements of a RCA Colortrak Remote E13169GM CRT television (US model, 1989). [new16]
+     - `P22_toshiba_blackstripe_patchy68k` Measurements of a Toshiba Blackstripe CF2005 CRT television (US model, 1985) The unit measured was in deteriorated condition, so take these measurements with a grain of salt.
+White point could not be measured due to poor condition. [new16]
      - `customcoord` Use the coordinants supplied by the user via `--source-primaries-custom-coords`.
 - `--source-primaries-custom-coords` or `-spcc`: Specify the CIE 1931 chromaticity coordinates for the color primaries of the source gamut as a comma-separated list (no spaces!) in the following order: redx,redy,greenx,greeny,bluex,bluey.
 For example: `0.621,0.34,0.281,0.606,0.152,0.067`.
 Does nothing unless `--source-primaries customcoord`.
 - `--source-whitepoint` or `--sw`: Specifies the whitepoint of the source gamut.
 Possible values are: